 - All you need to do is gather the trimmings and tie them together with some twine.

-You can make them as long or as thick as you want.
+- You can make them as long or short or as thick as you want.

 You can also trim them into smaller bundles after they've dried.

-Place them in a nice basket by the fireplace or better yet wrap them up as a gift for a friend.
+Place them in a nice basket by the fireplace for easy access.
+Or, gather several into a big bundle and tie them up with a pretty bow to give to a fire loving friend.